Martin James Monti: Membership in the Waffen-SS

 While employed in the production of propaganda, Monti became a regular visitor to Sittler's home.
 Both would later join SS-Standarte Kurt Eggers.
 Monti was commissioned with the rank of SS-Untersturmführer, equivalent to his rank in the U.S. Army, but Sittler, with no military experience, was enlisted as a Private.
 While in the SS, Monti participated in the creation of a propaganda leaflet to be distributed by the Wehrmacht and among Allied prisoners of war.
 Ordered, with Sittler, to Kampfsender Viktoria in the Italian Alps in April 1945, the two parted company when Monti was able to board a crowded train in Berlin due to his officer's uniform while Sittler was forced to wait for a later train.
 Upon arrival in Milan, Monti approached the first U.S. Army unit he encountered, while still wearing his SS uniform, from which by this point, he had removed all insignia and identifying marks.
 He was interrogated by U.S. Army officers, initially under the assumption he was a German prisoner of war.
-He did not reveal his personal association with the SS or that he had stolen the F-5E aircraft to defect to the Nazis, and, upon further questioning, only that he had stolen the aircraft as a result that "he was bored" and so that he could "personally fight the Germans himself."
+He did not reveal his personal association with the SS or that he had stolen the P-38 aircraft to defect to the Nazis, and, upon further questioning, only that he had stolen the aircraft as a result that "he was bored" and so that he could "personally fight the Germans himself."

 Post-war trials

 During his post-war trials, Monti claimed he had stolen the plane to fight the Germans, was shot down, and joined with partisans, who gave him the SS uniform.
 His claims were largely believed, resulting in him being court-martialed solely for theft of the aircraft and desertion.
-On August, 6, 1945, he was sentenced to 15 years in prison.
+On August 6, 1945, he was sentenced to 15 years in prison.
 However, on February 11, 1946, Monti's sentence was suspended by Harry S. Truman, after Walter C. Ploeser pleaded for leniency on behalf of Monti's parents.
 As a condition of his commutation, Monti was required to reenlist in the Army Air Forces (later that year, the independent United States Air Force) as a private, which he did on February 11, 1947.
 During an interview prior to his arrest, he told the St. Louis Post-Dispatch that he pretended to be a Nazi "to gain their confidence.
 I don't like communism and I don't like Russia, but I couldn't be a Nazi.
 I couldn't have become a Nazi in a year."

 Meanwhile, Sittler was interrogated by American investigator Anthony Cuomo, and asked Cuomo whether he knew a P-38 pilot named Martin Weithaupt.
 Cuomo had in fact interrogated Monti.
 On May 22, 1946, Special Attorney Clyde E. Gooch in Frankfurt, Germany, wrote to Assistant Attorney General Theron L. Caudle in Washington DC calling for Monti's prosecution.